 Let’s discuss some of the common-to-rare infant skin conditions in detail:

-- i) diaper changing fewer than three times/night,
+- diaper changing fewer than three times/per night,

-- iv) topical application of baby talcum powder to the diaper area.”
+- topical application of baby talcum powder to the diaper area.”

-- Lyme disease: Infected by a Bacteria known as ‘Borrelia burgdorferi’, Lyme disease is a tick-borne disease usually transmitted by the bite of deer ticks.
-Mostly active in the spring and summer seasons, it is uncommon among young babies and the symptoms are often a red circular shaped, almost bull's size rash.
+Infected by a Bacteria known as ‘Borrelia burgdorferi’, Lyme disease is a tick-borne disease usually transmitted by the bite of deer ticks.
+Mostly active in the spring and summer seasons, it is uncommon among young babies and the symptoms are often a red circular-shaped, almost bull's size rash.
 It can get bigger or multiply if not treated for long.
 Flu symptoms like fever, nausea, headache, joint pains, swollen lymph nodes, poor appetite, chills and neck stiffness are also found when infected by this disease.